martinsteteris/product-api/README.md

 `composer install`

-3. Configure your database connection in .env file
+3. Configure your database connection and x-api-key in .env file

 ## Usage